VRSEN/agency-swarm/docs/advanced-usage/tools.md

 To allow your agents to retrieve the context themselves, we must split `QuestionAnswer` into two separate tools: `QueryDatabase` and `AnswerQuestion`.
 We must also retrieve context from `shared_state`, as the context is not passed into the prompt beforehand, and `FieldValidationInfo` is not available in the `validate_sources` method.

-#### The `QueryDatabase` tool
+#### The `QueryDatabase` tool will:

-1. Check if the context is already retrieved.
+1. Check if the context is already retrieved in `shared_state`.
 If it is, raise an error.
-(This means that the agent retrieved the context twice, without answering the question in between, which is not allowed.)
+(This means that the agent retrieved the context twice, without answering the question in between, which is most likely a hallucination.)
 2. Retrieve the context and save it to the `shared_state`.
 3. Return the context to the agent, so it can be used to answer the question.